Arnaldoa

 Arnaldoa is a genus of flowering plants in the aster family, Asteraceae.
 It is native to Ecuador and Peru.

 These plants are shrubs with spines located at the attachment point of each leaf to the stem.
-The flower heads contain disc florets in shades of orange, orange-red, purple, or cream.
+The flower heads contain disc florets in shades of orange, orange-red, purple, or cream and the pappus-tufted fruits are adapted for wind dispersal.
 The plants grow on dry, wooded or shrubby slopes at elevations between 1370 and 3000 metres.